NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 The MakeBooking model contains the setup:

 - user: the individual creating the booking.
+This is retrieved from the User model.
 - email: email for the booking.
 - phone: phone for the booking.
 - date: date of the booking.